MicrosoftDocs/power-platform/power-platform/alm/solution-api.md

 ---
-title: "Work with solutions using the APIs | Microsoft Docs"
+title: "Work with solutions using the SDK APIs | Microsoft Docs"
 description: "Learn about the APIs that are available to manage Common Data Service solutions."
 keywords:
 author: phecke